lowRISC/opentitan/hw/ip/spi_device/doc/_index.md

 ### TPM Write

-1. The SB sends the TPM write command with the address.
+1. The host system sends the TPM write command with the address.
 1. The TPM submodule pushes the command and the address to the TPM_CMD_ADDR CSR.
 1. The TPM submodule checks the write FIFO status.
-1. If not empty, the TPM submodule sends `WAIT` to the SB.
+1. If not empty, the TPM submodule sends `WAIT` to the host system.
-1. When the FIFO is empty, the TPM sends `START` to the SB, receives the payload, and stores the data into the write FIFO.
+1. When the FIFO is empty, the TPM sends `START` to the host system, receives the payload, and stores the data into the write FIFO.
 1. The SW, in the meantime, reads TPM_CMD_ADDR then reads the write FIFO data when the FIFO is available.

 ### TPM Interrupt